Akash-M/german-learning-data/data/a2/fill-blanks.md

 29. Ihr _______ mir das erklären. (can)
 30. Sie (formal) _______ heute Abend nach Hause gehen. (must)

+Answers:
-Answers: 1.
-Darf 2. solltest 3. wollen 4.
-Können 5. muss 6. darf 7. können 8. möchte 9. müssen 10. sollt 11. möchte 12. darfst 13. kann 14. müssen 15.
-Kann 16. will 17. darf 18. wollen 19. müsst 20. kann 21. sollen 22. wollen 23. sollst 24. muss 25. will 26.
+1. Darf 2. solltest 3. wollen 4.
+Können 5. muss 6. darf 7. können 8. möchte 9. müssen 10. sollt
+11. möchte 12. darfst 13. kann 14. müssen 15.
+Kann 16. will 17. darf 18. wollen 19. müsst 20. kann
+21. sollen 22. wollen 23. sollst 24. muss 25. will 26.
 Darf 27. müssen 28. soll 29. könnt 30. müssen

 ---

-## Exercise 12: Mixed A2 Grammar and Vocabulary
+## Exercise: Mixed A2 Grammar and Vocabulary

 Fill in the blanks using a mix of A2 grammar and vocabulary.
 This final exercise combines the concepts from the previous sections to test your comprehensive understanding of A2 German.
 1. _______ ich im Krankenhaus war, _______ ich viele Bücher _______ (when, have, read).
 2. Die Bluse _______ _______ Frau sehr gut (belongs to, the - dative).
 3. Gestern _______ wir mit _______ Bus _______ Innenstadt _______ (are, the, to the, driven).